gabrie30/ghorg/README.md

 ## Reclone Server Command

-The `reclone-server` command starts a server that allows you to trigger adhoc reclone commands via HTTP requests.
+The `reclone-server` command starts a server that allows you to trigger ad hoc reclone commands via HTTP requests.

 ### Usage